The Scotchstorm

 Rally

-It seems those who enjoy our trips are more adventurous than we realised.
+It seems those who enjoy our trips are rather more adventurous than we realised.

 In 2025, we launched the Snowstorm Rally, and if we're honest, we didn't expect too many people to take it up.
 Because really, it's one hell of an out-there adventure.
 But clearly we underestimated you fine, adventurous people, because the inaugural trip to the Arctic Winter was pretty much full to capacity.
 So, we decided to put together a Scottish equivalent, which we've imaginatively named 'Scotchstorm'.

-The inaugural Scotchstorm Rally will be hitting the road over the first week of February, and will be taking place on a route you may well know already in summer - the NC500.
+Following its successful launch in 2026, the next Scotchstorm Rally will be hitting the road over the first week of February 2027, and much of it will be taking place on a route you may well know already in summer - the NC500.
 But you've never seen it like this.
 In winter, the landscape changes to one dripping in drama.
 The weather can range from sunshine to snow, while the landscapes can change from alpine perfection, to maelstrom malevolence.
-It's all the epicness of the summer drive, turned up to twelve.
-And with less campervans too, which is always a bonus.
+It's Scotland at its most elemental; all the epicness of the summer drive, turned up to twelve.
+And with way less campervans and other traffic too, which is always a bonus.

-We experienced all this first-hand over the 2025 New Year, when we recced the route using a Jaguar F-Type, a Corvette and a Honda Accord.
-And we experienced everything a wintery Scotland had to offer.
+We experienced all this first-hand over the inaugural Scotchstorm Rally in 2026, when our eager adventurers experienced everything a wintery Scotland had to offer.
 Gale-force winds on the summit of Belach na Ba.
-Sun-dappled beaches at Durness.
-Wind-swept snow in the Cairngorms, unexpected stillness in Glencoe.
+Sun-dappled mountains in Glencoe.
+Wind-swept snow in the Cairngorms and downpours at John o Groats.
 Winter brought the landscape alive in a way which made our previous summer trips north a distant memory.
-And on our return from the recce, the decision was made - we just had to head back up there with the Pub2Pub crowd.
+And on our return from the first ever Scotchstorm, the decision was made - we just had to make it a permanent feature in the Pub2Pub calendar.

-Naturally, a drive in the Scottish winter makes for a rather different prospect to our usual tours, and so you probably won’t be wanting to bring your TVR - just because we took sports cars on the recce, it doesn't mean it's the best of ideas - though we certainly wouldn't stop you from doing so.
+Naturally, a drive in the Scottish winter makes for a rather different prospect to our usual tours, and so you probably won’t be wanting to bring your TVR, though we certainly wouldn't stop you from doing so.
 This means that car-wise, you have several choices.
 Firstly, you can bring your daily driver – we’re cool with that.
-Plenty of people have taken this approach on Scotchstorm's Scandinavian cousin and had a great time, and we're sure the same will hold true in the Highlands.
+Plenty of people have taken this approach on Scotchstorm's Scandinavian cousin and had a great time, and the same holds true in the Highlands.
 Alternatively, feel free to use the trip as an excuse to buy something cheap, that you've always fancied, or use Scotchstorm as a shakedown event for your Snowstorm car.
 Then there's the possibility of thinking outside the box, and getting whatever you fancy – an old Impreza maybe, or an Audi S4.
 Or even a Fiat 126, if you’re a glutton for punishment.
 One thing to give some thought to though - whatever vehicle you opt for, it would be a sensible idea to fit winter tyres for the trip.
 While this isn't a legal requirement in Scotland, it will certainly improve your roadholding and safety margins if the weather does decide to imitate Greenland.

 So, , what can you expect from the Scotchstorm Rally?
 Quite an adventure, that’s what.

-Scotchstorm starts on the afternoon of Saturday 31st January near Dumfries, before heading North on the Sunday morning, up through the Loch Lomond National Park to the wilds of Glencoe.
-From there, it continues on to join the NC500 route, following the coast north to the top of Scotland, before returning south via the Cairngorms, and some nice roads in the Scottish borders, with the trip finishing near the Pennines on Sunday 08th February.
-So, you should consider it to be a not-too-rushed lap of the north of this fine country, covering around 800 miles to the north of the border, and taking on whatever the elements throw at us in the process.
+Scotchstorm starts on the afternoon of Saturday 30th January near Dumfries, before heading North on the Sunday morning, up through the Loch Lomond National Park to the wilds of Glencoe.
+From there, it continues on to the incomparable Isle of Skye, where we'll be staying for two nights, giving you the opportunity to explore this gorgeous corner of the UK.
+From Skye, we'll be joining the NC500 route, following the coast north to the top of Scotland, before returning south via the Cairngorms, and some nice roads in the Scottish borders, with the trip finishing near the Pennines on Monday 08th February.
+So, you should consider it to be a not-too-rushed lap of the north of this fine country, covering around 1,000 miles to the north of the border, and taking on whatever the elements throw at us in the process.

 Now, here’s a quick Q&A on the rally, which will hopefully answer some of the questions which are now running around your head: